Your hip hurts worse than your MRI is saying it should and your doctor doesn’t believe you

 The hip does cry.
 The hip does panic.
 The hip cries and panics when it knows that it is being threatened with hip replacement.
 This is not some colorful explanation.
 It does happen.
 Here is how:

-A finding that the researchers found so remarkable was that the hip’s pain signalling mechanism changed during the progression of hip disease.
+A finding that the researchers found so remarkable was that the hip’s pain signaling mechanism changed during the progression of hip disease.
 The free nerve endings pain detectors localized themselves to the central part of the hip labrum and the mechanoreceptors localized themselves to the out edges of the hip labrum.

 - In other words, the hip was rebuilding its pain reporting system to match the urgency of the situation.
-The hip is panicking because it sees its survival being threatened.
+The hip is panicking because it sees its survival is threatened.
 To get more messages out, the mechanoreceptors covert themselves into free nerve endings so more pain messages can be sent to the brain.
 But there is a price to pay for this new communication system.
-The conversion of the hip’s energy to sending pain messages, reduces the hip’s ability to heal.
+The conversion of the hip’s energy to sending pain messages reduces the hip’s ability to heal.

 The SOS of a sinking hip